In USM Anywhere you can run:

-An authenticated scanAuthenticated scans are performed from inside the machine using a user account with appropriate privileges. verifies scanned IPs and detects vulnerabilities, configuration issuesAn identified configuration of software deployed, or features of software in use, which is known to be insecure., and software.
+An authenticated scanAuthenticated scans are performed from inside the machine using a user account with appropriate privileges. verifies scanned IPs and detects vulnerabilities, configuration issuesAn identified configuration of software that is deployed, or features of software that is in use, which is known to be insecure., and software.
 The USM Anywhere SensorSensors are deployed into an on-premises, cloud, or multi-cloud environment to collect log and other security-related data.
 This data is normalized and then securely forwarded to USM Anywhere for analysis and correlation. initiates a credentialed SSHProgram to securely log into another computer over a network, to execute commands in a remote machine, and to move files from one machine to another through SCP.
-(Linux) or WinRM (Windows) connection to the assetAn IP-addressable host, including but not limited to network devices, virtual servers, and physical servers. and remotely runs a series of commands for host-based assessment.
+(Linux), WinRM (Windows), or MacOS connection to the assetAn IP-addressable host, including but not limited to network devices, virtual servers, and physical servers. and remotely runs a series of commands for host-based assessment.
 See Managing Credentials in USM Anywhere.
-You can run authenticated asset scans from the following pages
+You can run authenticated asset scans from these pages:

-- ENVIRONMENT > VULNERABILITIES for running an asset scan.
+- Environment > Vulnerabilities for running an asset scan.
 You can scan a single asset, an asset group, or enter a network range.
-For instructions, see Running an Asset Scan from Vulnerabilities.
+See Running an Asset Scan from Vulnerabilities for instructions.

 Warning: Keep in mind that an authenticated scan may fail if the local mail exchanger, which applies to Linux hostsReference to a computer on a network., is enabled in the target asset.